KacperGierycz/KacperGierycz/README.md

   <br>

 **Saturday 07.05.22 I started Blog** <br>

-  The grammar, interpunction and formatting will come later I have to start it.
-  Recently I went thoro  technical interviews and from them I gain lot's of knowleage.
-The bigest part is My gratitude toward requruiters that give me the chance to check my knowleage and enchance it while speking with masters porgrammers.<br>
+  I recently went thoro technical interviews and gained lots of knowledge from them.
+The biggest part is My gratitude toward recruiters that give me the chance to check my knowledge and enhance it while speaking with master programmers.<br>
-  Mostly programmers I met are very strict persons with their mainds focuse on being precise and fast the speed of thinking about something comes when concept is well known.
-The knowleage that is being tested is mostly the commputer concepts the teory:
+  Most programmers I met are very strict persons with their minds focused on being precise and fast the speed of thinking about something comes when the concept is well known.
+The knowledge that is being tested is mostly the computer concepts the theory:
   1. SOLID
   2. Agile
   3. Clean Code